London getting to zero

 Why is this initiative important?

-London carries a high proportion of the national HIV epidemic, with 40% of the total of the new diagnoses in England in 2019, being made in London.
+London carries a high proportion of the national HIV epidemic, with over 40% of the total of new diagnoses in England, being made in London.

 What are the challenges?